Anguilla’s capital, The Valley, is located in the center of the island.

 The West End is the heart of Anguilla’s tourism industry, home of many of the island’s traditional five star

-resorts, including the Four Seasons Resort & Residences, CuisinArt Golf Resort & Spa, the Reef by CuisinArt,
+resorts, including the Four Seasons Resort & Residences, Aurora Anguilla Resort and Golf Club,

 Malliouhana, An Auberge Resort, Altamer and Cove Castles.